 - 1. Unwillingness to evaluate and improve one's practice interventions/skills. - 2.
 Pattern of unwillingness to assess one's professional growth and use of self.
-This can include areas of attendance, related work habits, and identification of strengths and limitations.

-- 3. Inability or refusal to understand and appreciate the positive value of diversity, including advocacy for social and economic justice. - 4.
+This can include areas of attendance, related work habits, and identification of strengths and limitations. - 3.
+Inability or refusal to understand and appreciate the positive value of diversity, including advocacy for social and economic justice. - 4.
 Refusal to follow agency policies related to staff and clients. - 5.
 A pattern of inability to communicate or form productive working relationships with a variety of client populations, fellow professionals and/or the community. - 6.
 Performance in the field placement demonstrates, after adequate corrective efforts, little likelihood of successful completion.
 This performance may be a matter of knowledge, skills, or values. - 7.
 Conduct in the field that endangers clients, the agency, the university, other students, or the student himself or herself. - 8.
 Having to be "re-placed' into a new field placement more than once due to concerns about student behavior or performance. - 9.
 Serious dishonesty or breach of confidentiality. - 10.
 Inability to apply the knowledge, values, and skills of generalist social work practice on behalf of various size client systems. - 11.
 Failure to pass any of the professional performance review points. - 12.
-Behavior judged to be in violation of the NASW Code of Ethics (http://www.socialworkers.org) - 13.
-Behavior judged to be in violation of University Expectations of Professional Conduct (http://indwes.smartcatalogiq.com/en/2016-2017/Catalog/College-of-Adult-and-Professional-Studies-CAPS/Policies-and-General-Information-CAPS/General-Information-CAPS/Expectations-for-Personal-and-Professional-Conduct) - 14.
-Academic cheating, lying or plagiarism (see Indiana Wesleyan University Catalog; Student Honesty/Cheating at http://www.indwes.edu/catalog/) - 15.
-Unresolved personal issues that, in the professional judgment of the social work faculty, could impair the effective quality provision of services to future clients. - 16.
-Evidence of chemical dependency documented as occurring during the course of study. - 17.
-Recurring or habitual absenteeism.
+Behavior judged to be in violation of the (NASW) Code of Ethics - 13.
+Behavior judged to be in violation of University Expectations of Professional Conduct. - 14.
+Academic cheating, lying or plagiarism (see (see Honesty, Cheating, Plagiarism, and Forgery). - 15.
+Unresolved personal issues that, in the professional judgment of the social work faculty, could impair the effective quality provision of services to future clients.

-- 18. Inappropriate behavior and/or an inability to develop the appropriate interpersonal skills necessary for effective social work practice. - 19.
+- 16. Evidence of chemical dependency documented as occurring during the course of study. - 17.
+Recurring or habitual absenteeism. - 18.
+Inappropriate behavior and/or an inability to develop the appropriate interpersonal skills necessary for effective social work practice. - 19.
 Harassment or abuse of others or other behaviors identified in the University's student handbook. - 20.
 Repeated failure to demonstrate professional work habits and professional behavior.